keyboardio/Chrysalis/product-status.md

 ## What doesn't work

-- Firmware updates
+- Firmware updates for the Model 100
+- Loading stock firmware for the Atreus and Model 01
 - Loading "pre-configured" layouts
-- Saving app configuration locally
 - Device disconnect detection
+- Backup and restore (outside of flashing)

 ## What should work